JacksonHQK/IntelliHQ/AWS/AmazonWebServices.md

     "Configurations": []
   },
 ```
-- The "zeppelin-env" classification defines S3 bucket which stores Zeppelin notebook and data files.
+- The "zeppelin-env" classification defines S3 bucket, which stores Zeppelin notebook and data files, and the S3 user.
+Note that S3 user is specified as a sub-folder insider S3 bucket.
 ```
   {
     "Classification": "zeppelin-env",